 |Quantitative Aptitude||34||60 mins||Total||100||200|

-To know about CAT exam pattern in detail you can click on the link given below:
+To know about CAT exam pattern and preparation strategy in detail you can click on the link given below:

 If the candidate qualifies in the eligibility criteria of the B-School, according to CAT score and any other criteria*, then the B-School intimates the candidate about the time, venue, and process of the next round provided that the candidate has applied to that B-School.
 Typically, Category-1 B-Schools call candidates in the ratio 5:1 i.e. 5 candidates are called for every 1 seat whereas Category-4 B-Schools call candidates in the ratio 20:1 i.e. 20 candidates are called for every 1 seat.
 The call ratio for the other category B-Schools lies in between these 2 ratios.